describo/describo.github.io/src/docs/articles/why-use-it.md

     </p>
     <p>
         And of course, maybe you weren't 'gifted' the box of materials.
-Maybe you just emerged from the archives with 2000 images on your phone and your eyes squinting from exposure to direct sunlight!
+Maybe you just emerged from the archives with 2000 images on your phone and your eyes squinting from exposure to sunlight!
+Either way, the work ahead of you will largely look the same.
     </p>
     <p><strong>How Describo can help:</strong></p>
     <p>